Last updated on February 26th, 2018

 Holi, also known as the festival of colors, is a Hindu spring festival which is celebrated in India and Nepal.
-In 2017, Holika Dahan (Holi Bonfire) will be on 12th March and Rangwali Holi will be celebrated on 13th March.
+In 2017, Holika Dahan (Holi Bonfire) was on 12th March and Rangwali Holi was celebrated on 13th March.
+In 2018, Holika Dahan is on 1st March and Rangwali Holi is on 2nd March.

 Below are some interesting facts about Holi that will help you learn more about this festival which is celebrated by millions of people from various cultures and regions.
 Holi is awaited eagerly even in the United States and Germany.